Travel authorization consent letter for children

-Information: Travel authorization, permission letter for children to travel, consent letter, parental consent.
-We can draft the required documents for you and we offer our services in Montreal, Laval, Longueuil, the North Shore and the South Shore.
-Does your child have to travel abroad accompanied by only one of his/her parents (who both have legal custody), or even accompanied by a friend or a family member?
+Consent letter for minor children travelling abroad – Travel authorization letter: Free Sample Letters Due to increasing concern for the safety of minor children, many governments including that of Canada have initiated special requirements when children under 18 years of age are travelling without both parents.
+Montreal Notary offering services for notarized travel authorization, permission letter for children to travel, consent letter, parental consent.
+We can draft the required documents for you and we offer our notary services in Montreal, Laval, Longueuil, the North Shore and the South Shore.
+Does your child have to travel abroad accompanied by only one of his/her parents (who both have legal custody), or even accompanied by a friends, gardian or a family member?
+Contact us.

 If you are travelling alone with underage children, you will need to have a letter of parental authorization (also known as a travel authorization letter for a child or a consent letter for children travelling abroad or a travel affidavit) authorizing you to proceed.

 This document can be drafted by your notary – he/she verifies the identity of the parent who is giving the authorization.
 It is essential that you keep this document with you throughout the whole stay.
 The competent authorities may ask you for this document when you’re leaving the country, depending on the laws in force in the host country.

 - A parent who wishes to travel or stay outside Canada with his children without the presence of the other parent must obtain the latter’s written permission to do so.

 - A friend or a relative other than a parent who wishes to travel or stay outside Canada with children without the presence of the children’s legal guardian must also obtain written authorization from the children’s legal guardians for that purpose and shall keep it with himself/herself during the whole journey.

 This document should contain the following information:

 - The name and address of the parent(s) who is not travelling with the children